Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 1. To indent, select the checkboxes of all the requirements below 'Functional Requirements' and click 'Indent'.
 This makes 'Functional Requirements' the parent and all the other requirements its children.

 2. Now, select the three requirements immediately below 'Module 1' and click 'Indent' again.
-This makes these three requirements children of 'Module 1' (and grandchildren of 'Functional Requirements')
+This makes these three requirements children of 'Module 1' (and grandchildren of 'Functional Requirements').

 3. Repeat for the requirement below 'Module 2' by right-clicking on this last requirement and choosing 'Indent' from the popup context menu.